142201027/House-Price-Prediction-with-dashboard/README.md

 ## Tech Stack

-  - **Programming Language: Python 3
+  - **Programming Language**: Python 3
-  - **Libraries:
+  - **Libraries**:
-      - **Data Manipulation & Analysis:** Pandas, NumPy [2]
+      - **Data Manipulation & Analysis:** Pandas, NumPy
-      - **Machine Learning:** Scikit-learn [2]
+      - **Machine Learning:** Scikit-learn
-      - **Data Visualization (Python):** Matplotlib, Seaborn [2]
+      - **Data Visualization (Python):** Matplotlib, Seaborn
-  - **Business Intelligence:** Microsoft Power BI [18]
+  - **Business Intelligence:** Microsoft Power BI

 ## Project Workflow

 The project follows a structured, multi-stage workflow:

 1.  **Data Sourcing and Cleaning:** The dataset (e.g., Bangalore House Price Data from Kaggle) is loaded.
 A rigorous cleaning process is applied to handle missing values, correct data types, and standardize unstructured text fields (like `total_sqft` and `size`).
-[4, 6]
 2.  **Exploratory Data Analysis (EDA):** Visualizations such as histograms, scatter plots, and correlation heatmaps are used to understand feature distributions and their relationships with the target variable (`price`).
-[7, 9]
 3.  **Feature Engineering:** New, more predictive features like `price_per_sqft` are created.
 Categorical variables are converted into a machine-readable format using one-hot encoding.
-[10, 12]
 4.  **Model Training and Optimization:** The data is split into training and testing sets.
 Features are scaled using `StandardScaler`.
 A baseline Linear Regression model is built, followed by a Ridge Regression model. `GridSearchCV` is used to find the optimal `alpha` hyperparameter for the Ridge model, ensuring it is robust and generalizes well.
-[13, 14, 22]
 5.  **Model & Data Export:** The final trained Ridge model and the feature scaler are saved as `.pkl` files.
 The test dataset is saved as a `.csv` file for use in Power BI.
 6.  **Power BI Integration & Visualization:** The test data CSV is loaded into Power BI.
 A Python script is executed within the Power Query Editor to load the saved model and scaler, make predictions, and append them as a new column.
 Finally, an interactive dashboard is designed to visualize the results and allow for dynamic data exploration.
-[19]

 ## Setup and Installation